walkercraig/walkercraig/_posts/2021/2021-01-13-invisible-monsters.md

 So why don't we all just cool down the rhetoric, okay?

 We are not there.
 This is not that.
-We are not experiencing a great battle with righteousness against our evil neighbor with the local democrat party sign running for city council.
+We are not experiencing a great battle with righteousness against our evil neighbor with the local democrat party sign outside running for city council.
 I mean, that's just a guess and, to be clear, I've been wrong before.

 No, I think both sides are experiencing a tantrum of a hysterical group of teenage girls who aren't getting enough attention.
 The question is, do our "leaders" and do we have the courage to be parents?

 Do you know why the Salem Witch Trials finally came to an end?
 The Governor's wife was accused.
 The Governor told them to stop it.
 The executions ended.